 Radiology and the Food and Drug Administration.
 All mammograms performed at the

-an ultrasound may also be taken of the breast to further investigate any
+ultrasound may also be used to further investigate any

 Wayne Medical Center